nocobase/nocobase/docs/en-US/api/database/field.md

 ### `'radio'`

-Radio type (NodeBase extension).
+Radio type (NocoBase extension).
 The field value is 'true' for at most one row of data for the full table, all others are 'false' or 'null'.

 **Example**